build-on-aws/content/tutorials/navigating-amazon-eks/eks-integrate-secrets-manager/index.md

 ## Conclusion

 Upon completion of this tutorial, you will have successfully set up an integration between AWS Secrets Manager and your Amazon EKS cluster.
 This integration allows you to centralize the management of your application secrets, while easily consuming these secrets from your workloads running on EKS, without complex code modifications.
 Security and governance of your secrets as well as portability of your applications is improved with minimal overhead.
 This example can easily be replicated for the various types of secrets your workloads may require such as database credentials, API keys, and more.
+To learn more about setting up and managing Amazon EKS for your workloads, check out [Navigating Amazon EKS](https://community.aws/tutorials/navigating-amazon-eks#list-of-all-tutorials?sc_channel=el&sc_campaign=appswave&sc_content=eks-integrate-secrets-manager&sc_geo=mult&sc_country=mult&sc_outcome=acq).